 To celebrate this day, we would like to pay homage to Africans who have made a significant contribution to the development of South African literature in all official languages.

 Here is a list of the pioneers of Mother Language:

 - Professor Mazisi Kunene

-Professor Mazisi Kunene, is a world-renowned author of majestic poems.
-He wrote and published poetry in isiZulu and then translated into English.
-In 1993 UNESCO made him Africa's poet laureate and in 2005 he was awarded with the title of South African National Poet Laureate, in acknowledgement of Kunene’s dedication to “foregrounding and championing” African literature and languages.
+Professor Mazisi Kunene is a world-renowned author of majestic poems.
+He wrote and published poetry in isiZulu and then translated his poems into English.
+In 1993, UNESCO made Kunene Africa's poet laureate and in 2005 he was awarded the title of South African National Poet Laureate in acknowledgement of his dedication to “foregrounding and championing” African literature and languages.